Royer R-122 MKII Ribbon Microphone

 "And as is the case with the Royers (and many other ribbon mics), the R-122 can be turned around and you'll experience a slightly lifted high frequency response by recording into the rear of the mic.
 Though the sound off of the front is not dull, this is still a great option for eking a little more top-end out of the sound.

 "When measured up, the Royer R-122 is a no-brainer.
-She ain't cheap, but what woman worth taking home to mama is?
-But when it comes time for what she's made for, well, then she's easy - a true master of her craft.
 A matched stereo pair will be your studio's faithful workhorse for years.
 There is a reason why Royers have a host of first-call, top-rate, and legendary engineers using them.
 Isn't it time you find out for yourself what it is that these mics do for them?
 Trust me; you'll know why right away."